Observing State

 As with observe

 , mutate accepts multiple targets & values in a statement.
+Nesting is also allowed, so mutating values inside mutate block is possible.

 coco ModMutate